Where the University get its income

 - estates and facilities

 - sports and arts facilities

 - work placements and study abroad

 - utility costs like maintenance, heating and cleaning

 Delivering a high-quality student experience and world class research

 We use our income to provide the best student experience and are consistently ranked highly for this by our students in national University surveys.
 To maintain the quality of this experience, we pay for high-quality staff and facilities for research that has impact across the world.

 Research is at the heart of the University’s activity and directly impacts on the quality of teaching.
 Research income is spent on high quality, often world class, research which informs teaching and helps attract the best academics to the University.
 All this activity needs high quality facilities so some of the income is spent on maintaining, heating and cleaning the buildings to make sure that the Universities facilities are among the best in the sector.
 Central administration such as management, human resources, finance, communications and planning provides an efficient support service to the academic, research and other University activity.

 The University is a charity, so we don't have any shareholders or owners to pay.
 Any profit we make, we invest in improvements to our campus facilities and services.

 These campus improvements don’t just benefit future students.
-In the last two years, the University has spent just under £100m on buildings and equipment that are already in use.
-Some of the income we receive pays back the loans we took out - and the interest on them - to make these investments.
+In the last two years since the £9,000 fee was introduced, the University has spent just under £140m on buildings and equipment which benefit everyone now.
+To do this the University has borrowed money and so some of the income pays for the interest on the loans and to repay the amount that has been borrowed.